-It takes less than two minutes, very easy to get to, and well worth it for the epic views of the rocky coastline along the incredibly clear and blue water that will leave you speechless.
+It takes less than two minutes, very easy to get to, and is well worth it for the epic views of the rocky coastline along the incredibly clear and blue water that will leave you speechless.

 This is one of the lesser-known things to do on the island so I guarantee you’ll be the only one there when you go and check it out for yourselves!

 Visit Horseshoe Bay Magnetic Island

-Next up on this list of things to do is Horseshoe Bay which lies sheltered on the northeastern end of the island and it’s the main tourist hub boasting lots of retail shops, numerous restaurants, pubs, bars, and cute little cafes.
+Horseshoe Bay lies sheltered on the northeastern end of the island and it’s the main tourist hub boasting lots of retail shops, numerous restaurants, pubs, bars, and cute little cafes.

 Horseshoe Bay Beach is a beautiful 3km long beach that offers excellent conditions for swimming as well as multiple other watersports like tube riding, snorkeling, or diving that can be booked all along the busy shoreline.